Edgar Lee Masters’ "Nellie Clark"

 Introduction and Text of "Nellie Clark"

-The speaker of Edgar Lee Master's epitaph titled "Nellie Clark" from Spoon River Anthology begins her blunt report by describing a horrific event that certainly influenced the direction of her life and likely shortens that life.
+The speaker of Edgar Lee Master's epitaph titled "Nellie Clark" from Spoon River Anthology begins her blunt report by describing a horrific event that certainly influenced the direction of her life and likely shortened that life.

 Although this character remains simplistic, lacking much depth of experience and feeling, she does communicate her confusion and life of horror as she focuses on the despicable act that ruined her life.